-These consolidated financial statements, including comparatives have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These condensed interim consolidated financial statements, including comparatives have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and in accordance with International Accounting Standards ("IAS") 34, Interim Financial Reporting.

-The policies applied in the consolidated financial statements are presented below and are based on IFRS' issued and outstanding as of January 28, 2020, the date the Board of Directors approved the consolidated financial statements.
+The policies applied in the condensed interim consolidated financial statements are presented below and are based on IFRS' issued and outstanding as of February 25, 2020, the date the Board of Directors approved the condensed interim consolidated financial statements.
 None of these standards are expected to have a significant effect on the consolidated financial statements.

-The consolidated financial statements have been prepared on a historical cost basis except for certain financial assets measured at fair value.
-In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+The condensed interim consolidated financial statements have been prepared on a historical cost basis except for certain financial assets measured at fair value.
+In addition, these condensed interim consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.